FabriceSalvaire/CodeReview/README.rst

  Introduction
 ==============

-The goal of CodeReview is to provide tools for code review tasks on local Git repositories.
+The goal of CodeReview is to provide a tool for code review tasks on local Git repositories.
 Unlike software like `Gerrit <https://www.gerritcodereview.com>`_, CodeReview is not designed to do team-level code review, but to check the stage before a commit and show the difference between two versions.
 In particular, CodeReview fills the gap with IDEs that don't efficiently provide these